 The American Opportunity credit can reduce your tax liability by up to a $2,500 for educational expenses you or a dependent student incur during the first four years of post-secondary schooling.

 The credit is calculated based on the amount you pay for tuition, fees, books and supplies required for the coursework.
-The credit is only available to students who enroll at least half-time for one or more academic semesters during the tax year and are pursuing an undergraduate degree or other recognized credential.
-To claim the credit, your Modified Adjusted Gross Income (MAGI) must be below $90,000 if filing individually, or $180,000 if married filing jointly.
+The credit is only available to students who enroll at least half-time for one or more academic semesters during the tax year and are pursuing a degree or other recognized credential.
+To claim the credit, your Modified Adjusted Gross Income (MAGI) for 2018 must be below $90,000 if filing individually, or $180,000 if married filing jointly.

 Claiming the Lifetime Learning credit

 The Lifetime Learning credit can reduce your tax liability by up to $2,000 for the cost of enrollment in a post-secondary school.
 The expense of books and other supplies are not covered by this credit unless the school requires it as a condition of enrollment and you pay the school directly for these items.